 Data for this section of the Fact Book are obtained from the Enrollment Census.
 Because this section contains numerous tables, it has been divided into four sub-sections for ease of use.

 This sub-section provides a snapshot of the following characteristics of enrollees: Time Status; Gender; Race/Ethnicity; Student Type; Residence Hall Status; Religious Affiliation; Class Level; Geographic Origin – Top States; International Students – Top Countries of Origin; Credit Hours; and Full-Time Equivalent (FTE) Enrollment.
 This comprehensive picture is offered from three separate perspectives: Undergraduate by School and Site, Graduate by School and Site, and University-wide by Site.

-ARCHIVES of Demographic Profiles from earlier terms (Fall 2016 - Spring 2018)
+ARCHIVES of Demographic Profiles from earlier terms (Fall 2016 - Fall 2018)

 Longitudinal Enrollment Trends

 This sub-section includes tables showing a 10-year history of Undergraduate and Graduate Enrollment by: Time Status; School; Geographic Origin; Race/Ethnicity; International Students by Country of Origin; Degree Program; and Field of Study.

 Contents of this sub-section include a 5-year history of: Undergraduate Majors; Undergraduate Minors; and Graduate Disciplines – by School and Campus.